yoshidayasutaka/mcp/src/cfn-mcp-server/README.md

 - **Schema Information**: Returns detailed CloudFormation schema for any resource to enable more effective operations
 - **Natural Language Interface**: Transform infrastructure-as-code from static authoring to dynamic conversations
 - **Partner Resource Support**: Works with both AWS-native and partner-defined resources
+- **Template Generation**: Generates a template on created/existing resources for a [subset of resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html)

 ## Prerequisites